Ouphix/synchro-psychotherapies/steps2.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/therapist.png)

 * The patient is a male like in 93 % of videos.
 The therapist is a female like in 99 % of videos.
 * Two centers were included.
 This patient come from the main center.
 * We have all our [psychometrics evaluations](https://github.com/Ouphix/synchro-psychotherapies/blob/master/INCANT/Data/CSV/psychometry/dataCannabis.csv) (cannabis consumption : initial, 3m, 6m, 9m, 12m).

+Consequently, we can say that this subject is very representative of the sample.
 Unfortunately, the first, second, 10th and 11th videos were lost.

 Furthermore, when we got the cannabis consumption evolution, we saw that the efficacy of the psychotherapy was not very clear and the evolution of it wasn't straitforward.
 Consequently, if our hypothesis of good synchrony or good evolution of synchrony as predictor of good quality of psychotherapy was good, we couldn't really expect any of these results in the F1044 subject when we see the objective evolution of the psychotherapy.